Quantum Computing for Query Containment of Conjunctive Queries: Details omitted in Section

-In this section, we provide for the interested reader further details of the solution techniques that are mentioned in Section~\ref{sec:preliminaries-quantum} and used to solve the discrete optimization problems formulated in Section~\ref{sec:theory}.
+In this section, we provide for the interested reader more details of the solution techniques (quantum algorithms and simulated annealing) mentioned in Section~\ref{sec:preliminaries-quantum} and used to solve the discrete optimization problems formulated in Section~\ref{sec:theory}.

 Particular focus is put on quantum computing methods for solving optimization problems of the form